 - LCMS: Shimadzu LCMS2020 (Video) quadrupole-based nominal mass system with complete LC system including autosampler and V detector.
 Configured for "walk-on" customer use; also avaialble for long-term special projects.

 - GCMS: Agilent 5973 GCMS quadrupole based system with Agilent 6540 GC, ChemStation acquisition software, and MassHunter processing software.
-This is a customer-operated instrument.
+This instrument is currently configured with a pyrolysis attachment.